Rules 18.2(b) and (c) cease to apply if the boat entitled to mark-room passes head to wind or leaves the zone.

 When a boat has been hailed for room to tack and she intends to respond by tacking, she may hail another boat on the same tack for room to tack and avoid her.
 She may hail even if her hail does not meet the conditions of rule 20.1.
 Rule 20.2 applies between her and the boat she hails.

-When rule 22 or 23 applies between two boats, Section A rules do not.
+When rule 21 or 22 applies between two boats, Section A rules do not.

-A boat sailing towards the pre-start side of the starting line or one of its extensions after her starting signal to start or to comply with rule 30.1 shall keep clear of a boat not doing so until she is completely on the pre-start side.
+A boat sailing towards the pre-start side of the starting line or one of its extensions after her starting signal to start or to comply with rule 30.1 shall keep clear of a boat not doing so until her hull is completely on the pre-start side.

 A boat taking a penalty shall keep clear of one that is not.